-There have been no material changes to the risk factors previously described in Item 1A of Part I of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as supplemented in our Quarterly Report on Form 10-Q for the three months ended March 31, 2023, December 31, 2023 except as set forth below.
+There have been no material changes to the risk factors previously described in Item 1A of Part I of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 except as set forth below.
 These risk factors, collectively, describe some of the assumptions, risks, uncertainties and other factors that could adversely affect our business or that could otherwise result in changes that differ materially from our expectations.
 We may disclose changes to such risk factors or disclose additional risk factors from time to time in our future filings with the SEC, including as set forth below.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition or future results.

-We may not There can be no assurance that we will be able to maintain compliance with the continued listing requirements standards of The Nasdaq Stock Market.
-Nasdaq.
+There can be no assurance that we will be able to comply with the continued listing standards of Nasdaq.

-Our common stock is listed on The Nasdaq Capital Market ("Nasdaq").
-In order to maintain that listing, we must satisfy minimum financial and other requirements including, without limitation, a requirement that or be subject to delisting.
-In the second half of 2023, we received deficiency notices from Nasdaq with respect to our closing failure to meet the minimum bid price be at least \$1.00 per share.
-On September 21, 2023, the Company received a letter from Nasdaq indicating that, for the last 30 consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share stockholders' equity requirement necessary for continued listing on Nasdaq.
-In both instances, we were able to cure the deficiencies within the applicable cure period, and our securities continued to trade on Nasdaq under Nasdaq Listing Rule 5550(a)(2) without interruption.
-As reported on the Company's Current Report on Form 8-K dated September 25, 2023, the Company has an initial period of 180 calendar days, or until March 19, 2024 to regain compliance.
-If May 14, 2024 we fail to regain compliance or fail to continue have failed to meet all applicable continued listing requirements the minimum bid price for Nasdaq in the future and Nasdaq determines to delist 18 consecutive business days.
-Unless our common stock, the delisting could adversely affect the market liquidity of our common stock, our ability to obtain financing to repay debt and fund our operations.
+Our Common Stock is listed on The Nasdaq Capital Market ("Nasdaq").
+In order to maintain that listing, we must satisfy minimum financial and other requirements including, without limitation, a requirement that the closing bid price of our Common Stock be at least \$1.00 per share.
+On June 3, 2024, we received a letter from Nasdaq indicating that, for the previous 30 consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share requirement for continued listing on Nasdaq under Nasdaq Listing Rule 5550(a)(2).
+As reported on our Current Report on Form 8-K dated June 7, 2024, we have an initial period of 180 calendar days, or until December 2, 2024 to regain compliance.
+Under certain circumstances, we may be granted an additional 180 days, or until May 29, 2025, to regain compliance.
+We anticipate seeking Nasdaq's grant of the additional 180-day extension of the compliance deadline before December 2, 2024.
+If we fail to regain compliance with the minimum bid requirement within the cure period (or extended cure period, if made available) or if we fail to continue to meet all applicable continued listing requirements for Nasdaq in the future, Nasdaq could delist our securities.